 - The device was programmed when your system was ordered but was never installed.
 If you have extra sensors which are still boxed up and were not installed, you can remove them under the “Devices” menu in your Keypad.

 - The battery or batteries in the device issuing the error need to be replaced.

 - The device is too far away from your Base Station and is unable to communicate from its current location.

 Please refer to the life expectancy of batteries for the All-New SimpliSafe system and its components if you believe that your battery or batteries may need replacing.
-Most components should last between 3 to 5 years, although the Keypad will need to have its batteries replaced approximately once a year.
+Most components should last between 3 to 5 years, although the Keypad, extra Siren, and Smart Lock will need to have their batteries replaced approximately once a year.